Solar PV Systems FAQs

 What kind of warranty does a solar system have?

 Solar modules are warranted for 25 years and inverters usually carry a 5 year warranty.
 Solar modules are designed to last 40+ years, however after 25 years they are expected to lose about 15% of their output capability due to system degradation.
 MVE Solar has a 5 year installation warranty.
 After inspection, the system becomes a part of the home or business and is covered as a ‘fixed structure’ under your insurance in case of ‘acts of God’ or unforeseen events.

 How much does solar cost?

 The cost of a system depends on a wide variety of factors including the type of roof, system complexity, system size, and more.
-An approximate installed cost is $3-$4 per watt for commercial systems and $4-$5 per watt for residential systems (before incentives).
-Currently the federal government offers a 30% tax credit for purchasers of solar PV systems.
+An approximate installed cost is $3-$4 per watt for commercial systems (before incentives).

 Is solar cost effective?